|Home / Aktuell

 The 2011 Libyan Revolution developed into an ongoing armed conflict.
 On February 15, 2011 the ''Libyan revolution'' started in the context of the Arab Spring with peaceful protests.
 Anti Gaddafi demonstrations rapidly became more intense and escalated into an uprising across the entire country.
 A ‘’National Transitional Council’ was formed in Benghazi with the goal to overthrow the Gaddafi led government and to hold democratic elections.
 This council became recognized as the legitimate representation of Libya and is currently working on the preparation of democratic elections.

-With international (air) support provided by NATO the anti Gaddafi forces
+international (air) support provided by NATO the anti

-NATO led air strikes and international financial support in the form of released,
+strikes and international financial support in the form

-on October 20th, only small pockets of resistance, described in
+only small pockets of resistance, described in Libya as

 After it was decided that international armed forces from NATO would support the rebel forces by air, Blue Shield undertook to establish a ‘no strike list’ of Libyan cultural heritage sites with basic geographical data and coordinates, in order to avoid accidental hits.
 This information was provided to the Defence Departments of the participating countries some days before the start of the aerial attacks.